The ocean is the major regulating force in the earth’s climate system and represents the largest carbon sink on the planet.

 A responsible blue revolution for healthy oceans and healthy people

 Land-based agriculture will not be enough to meet future food demands.
-Our planet is 70% ocean, yet only 5% of our food comes from there.
+Our planet is 70% ocean, yet only 17% of animal products consumed in the world come from the ocean.
 As the pressure grows to produce more food and the limits to traditional agriculture become more apparent, people will look to the oceans.

 Current wild fish stocks are not able to fulfill the growing demand.
 We need to establish solutions to reverse trends of overfishing and restore wild stocks, without leaving a gap in demand for seafood.
 A sustainable supply of fish for consumption is therefore needed, and aquaculture can play an important role here but only if the industry continues to invest in improving its sustainability performance.